lukewhyte/image-to-mp4-generator/README.md

 # Image to mp4 generator

 The only file that is likely of value here is [mp4-generator.mjs](mp4-generator.mjs) (using .mjs for the homies).
-It did my best to add comments and keep it dry.
+It did my best to add comments and keep it modular.

 The other files were pulled together hastily just so that I could do local testing.